keras-team/keras-hub/examples/bert/README.md

 Training a BERT model happens in two stages.
 First, the model is "pretrained" on a large corpus of input text.
 This is computationally expensive.
-After pretraining, the model can be "fine tuned" on a downstream task with much smaller amount of labeled data.
+After pretraining, the model can be "finetuned" on a downstream task with a much smaller amount of labeled data.

 ### Downloading pretraining data